 5/Don't thumb your nose at hostels

 Hear me out on this one!
-Many of the hostels from your college days have gotten a makeover.
+Many of the hostels from your college days have gotten makeovers.
 You’d be surprised at how modern today’s hostels can be.
-Many offer breakfast, on-site lounge and bar, and free WiFi.
+Many offer free breakfast, an on-site lounge and bar, and free WiFi.
 And your family won’t be sharing a room with a bunch of co-eds.
-Many hostels ofter private rooms with en suite bathrooms.
+Many hostels offer private rooms with en suite bathrooms.

-KidTripster Tip: If you’re a family of three traveling and the hostel only offers a private quad, do the math.
-Even if you end up paying for four people, the cost will likely be less that a hotel room, especially in some of Europe’s more expensive cities.
+KidTripster Tip: If you have three people in your family and the hostel only offers a private room for four, do the math.
+Even if you end up paying for a non-existent fourth person, the cost likely will be less that a hotel room, especially in some of Europe’s more expensive cities.

 Photo courtesy: YHA Port Elliot Beach House

 Having a conversation with a real person can pay off.
-Call your hotel directly - not the 800-number - and speak to someone who has the ability to negotiate.
+Call the hotel directly (not the 800-number) and speak to someone who has the ability to negotiate.
 You want to talk with the manager on duty or the head of sales, not a representative or operator.
 If the hotel isn’t particularly busy for the dates in question, that person may be willing to cut a deal just to fill the room.

 If you’re not able to negotiate a lower nightly rate, don’t give up.
 Ask to eliminate the dreaded resort and/or parking fees.
 Ask for free WiFi (yes, amazingly, some hotels are still charging for this).
 Or ask if the kids can eat free at the on-property restaurants.
 The worst that the person on the other end of the call can say is “no.” You’ll be surprised at how often the answer is “yes!”